OddsPredictor is a personal web site for amusement only.

 The 2016-17 season saw OddsPredictor produce a profit of £1,435 a 2.9% return on total monies staked.

-Statistical analysis has been inconclusive with the Best Fit calculation between predicted and bookmakers' odds favouring the bookmakers while analysis of just the games predicted has shown a preference towards OddsPredictor.
+Statistical analysis has been inconclusive with the Best Fit calculation between predicted and bookmakers' odds favouring the bookmakers while analysis of just the games predicted has shown a marked preference towards OddsPredictor.